Last updated: April 6, 2026

 Head and Shoulders vs Rising Wedge pattern

-• The Trap: If you see a Head and Shoulders where the Right Shoulder rises as high as the Head, the pattern has failed.
-It has morphed into a Double Top.
-Do not trade it as an H&S; you must adjust your entry triggers to the Double Top support level.
+• The Morphing Trap: If you see a Head and Shoulders where the Right Shoulder rises as high as the Head, the pattern has failed.
+It has “morphed” into a Double Top.
+You must immediately adjust your strategy: your entry trigger is no longer the H&S neckline, but the support level (trough) of the Double Top.

 Manual detection takes practice.
 Save time by using these verified scanners to alert you immediately when a pattern forms.